DIY Dental Treatments: What Your Dentist Thinks

 Before you take your dental health into your own hands based on the promises and ease of any DIY treatments, it’s critical to talk to the expert – your ADA dentist.

 The benefits of an office visit

 People may seek DIY services for dental treatments like teeth straightening because they feel they can’t fit office visits into their schedule or think that it will cost less than in-person treatment, said Dr. Maria Lopez-Howell, another ADA dentist.
+Products such as at-home aligners are also called direct-to-consumer, or DTC, products.
 However, working with a dentist can actually offer more options for your unique case.

 “Additional choices or services may be offered once your dentist can assess what’s happening in your mouth,” Dr. Lopez-Howell said.
 “Alternative treatment plans and options that address budgetary concerns are more easily developed.”

 Visiting a dentist can also catch issues beforehand and ensure treatment doesn’t cause more problems than it cures, said ADA dentist Dr. Ruchi Sahota.

 “When my patients come in to see me, my goal is to evaluate their overall dental health picture,” Dr. Sahota said.
 “A dentist’s office is a safe place where a doctor is ensuring you’re not only getting safe care but also care that will actually treat the root of your problem.
 We want to make sure that if you utilize aligners to straighten teeth, that the teeth you’re straightening are healthy and sound.”

 Before you start any DIY dental treatment, it’s important to speak with your dentist about the potential risks and benefits.